electrode-io/electrode/README.md

 # Contributing

-Do you find Electrode useful for your application development, or learning node.js or React?
+Do you find Electrode useful for your application development, exploring, or learning [node.js] and [React]?
 Please send us your encouragement with a github star.

 Did you find an issue?
 Would you like to help with the project?
 Please see our [contributing guide] for instructions on [submitting a PR] or [reporting an issue].